-Specifically, we classify these glasses into 3 groups according to their sales channels, which are
+We used to classify these glasses into 3 groups according to their sales channels, which were

 The reason for this classification is that we want to do our due diligence to provide you with a solid buying source.
 The sales channel could be just a selling strategy, but it could also reflect the brand’s confidence in its product.

-At the end of this post, we will help you decide which glasses to buy and which to avoid (seriously).
+At the end of this post, we’ll also help you decide which glasses to buy or avoid in today’s bone conduction glasses market.

 Let’s dive right in…